aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

     // Access the first worksheet in the Excel file Worksheet worksheet = workbook.GetWorksheets().Get(0);

-    // Hide 3, 4, and 5 rows in the worksheet
+    // Hide rows 3, 4, and 5 in the worksheet
     worksheet.GetCells().HideRows(2, 3);

-    // Hide 2 and 3 columns in the worksheet
+    // Hide columns 2 and 3 in the worksheet
     worksheet.GetCells().HideColumns(1, 2);

     // Save the modified Excel file
-    workbook.Save(outDir + u"outputxls");
+    workbook.Save(outDir + u"output.xls");

     std::cout << "Rows and columns hidden successfully!" << std::endl;